GLOBAL MARKETS-Shares gain on U.S. jobs data, euro up after ECB

 its benchmark rate unchanged at 0.75 percent.

-A growing minority of respondents in a Reuters poll - 22 of
+A growing minority of respondents in a Reuters poll - 22 out

-76 - expect the ECB eventually to cut its main refinancing rate
+of 76 - expect the ECB to eventually cut its main refinancing

 The number of Americans filing initial claims for